Meet our Champions

 Kasia Parfitt (University of Oxford, UK)

-Kasia is an enthusiastic early career researcher with a passion for all things microbiology.
-She completed her PhD in late 2022 at Cardiff University, UK, investigating the population biology of the understudied cystic fibrosis lung pathogen Burkholderia multivorans through next generation sequencing.
-During her studies and career, Kasia has shown much interest in sharing microbiology with the wider community through public engagement opportunities and societies.
+I am an enthusiastic early career researcher with a passion for all things microbiology.
+I completed my PhD in late 2022 at Cardiff University, UK, investigating the population biology of the understudied cystic fibrosis lung pathogen Burkholderia multivorans, through next generation sequencing.
+During my studies and career, I have shown much interest in sharing microbiology with the wider community through public engagement opportunities and societies.

 -